-An expatriate is not a natural born citizen in the Kingdom of Saudi Arabia.
+An expatriate is not a natural-born citizen in the Kingdom of Saudi Arabia.

-Therefore, it is important for an expatriate to familiarize himself or herself with the different laws of the land, especially those that are commonly violated by expatriates.
+Therefore, an expatriate needs to familiarize himself or herself with the different laws of the land, especially those that are commonly violated by expatriates.
 Violation of any law places a lawbreaker in trouble.
 He or she may be jailed, deported back to his or her home country or worse, executed for grave offenses.

-- Use of an illegally connected satellite TV.
 In the Kingdom of Saudi Arabia, the use of illegally connected or decoded satellite televisions are offenses.
-There are agencies, such as the Arabian Anti-PiracyAlliance, formed to track those who are making use of decoder boxes that are illegal.
-The use of illegal satellite is not only a hazard for the TV industry’s employees, but also a crime in context of violation of the kingdom’s copy right laws.
+There are agencies, such as the Arabian Anti-PiracyAlliance, formed to track those who are making use of illegal decoder boxes.
+The use of illicit satellites is not only a hazard for the TV industry’s employees but also a crime in the context of a violation of the kingdom’s copyright laws.

 There are a lot of cheap phone cards sold in the kingdom.
-However, these ones are illegal and strictly prohibited, and doing so can result in serious punishment.
+However, these are illegal and strictly prohibited, and doing so can result in severe punishment.

 Having sex with someone who is not an expat’s spouse is a grave offense in Saudi Arabia.
 This offense ends up in capital punishment.
 A married person who commits adultery is stoned to death, while an unmarried person will receive 100 lashes.